Trusts 101: Benefits of a Trust Before Death

 Whether you are planning, administering, or benefiting from a trust, an experienced estate planning attorney can ensure you understand the outcomes, obligations, and processes involved.

-Next time in Trusts 101: What Can a Trust do Before Your Death?
+Next time in Trusts 101: Benefits of a Trust Before Death

 Virginia attorney Jonathan A. Nelson uses his extensive legal knowledge and trial experience to resolve conflicts, negotiate settlements, navigate compliance matters, and vigorously advocate in the courtroom in order to achieve the best possible outcomes for his clients.
 He practices in estate planning, probate, trust and estate administration, corporate law, and civil litigation related to these fields.